Local council requirements for school property projects

 Designations under the district plan

 Under the Resource Management Act 1991, the Minister of Education can serve a Notice of Requirement to designate land for an educational purpose.
 This protects the land for future development.
 Once designated, it acts like a form of ‘spot zoning’ over a site in a district plan and the zone rules of the district plan do not apply to the designated site.

 In the case of schools, the designation authorises a board to undertake a property project on a school site without getting resource consent, as long as the work is within the scope of ‘education purpose’.

 Visit the Ministry for the Environment website for more information on resource consents.

 Outline plan of works

 The Minister is required to advise the local council of any works to be done under the designation.
 This process is called an ‘outline plan of works’.
 It ensures that the council is aware of the planned works and can make recommendations to the Minister about those works.

 After you have prepared an outline plan of works, send it to the local Ministry office for review and approval.
-We will then forward it to the council on the school’s behalf.
+We'll then forward it to the council on the school’s behalf.

 Resource Management Act charges

 Schools are not liable for ‘financial contributions’ under the Resource Management Act.
-If the school is invoiced for these charges, inform the council that it is unlawful for councils to charge schools for financial contributions.
+If the school is invoiced for these charges, inform the council that it's unlawful for councils to charge schools for financial contributions.
 Contact the Ministry if you need help with the council.